wuyingki/WorkBetter/README.md

 # CI/CD Demo - Wercker Container Pipeline

+**NOTE:** There are two branches for this demo

+  - **master** branch uses Docker Hub for the registry
+  - **ocir** branch uses Oracle Compute Infrastructure Registry

+  Please select branch accordingly as the *wercker.yml* file differs for different registries.

 ## Demo Introduction

 This repository contains the code for the WorkBetter application demo.
 This demo will walk you through the process of developing an application in a containerised CI/CD pipeline and deploying it to a Kubernetes cluster running on Oracle Cloud Infrastructure.